Update: Why Honda’s 2025 CR-V Hydrogen Electric e:FCEV Target’s California Big City Commuters Only

 Photo attributions: American Honda Motors 2024.

-As one of the few drivers who’s experience hydrogen fuel cell electric generated torgue from behind the wheel, American Honda Motor’s latest venture into hydrogen fueled cars caught my attention.
+As one of the few drivers who’s experienced hydrogen fuel cell electric generated torgue from behind the wheel, American Honda Motor’s latest venture into hydrogen fueled cars caught my attention.

 2025 CR-V e:FCEV presents plug-in hybrid technology with an interesting twist; no gasoline required.
 Which is all good, if one can locate a liquified hydrogen fuel source.